RuffleFish/damyana-portfolio/src/works.md

 ---
 layout: works.njk
 metaTitle: Portfolio
-metaDescription: The projects I'd invloved in over the years.
+metaDescription: The projects have been involved with in over the years.
-title: Works
+title: Projects
-description: Over the years, I have the honour to collaborate with clients range from startups to SME, some of them has grown successfully or being acquired.
-Below are some of the works I've involved with.
+description: I've worked with some amazing teams as a freelance UX designer for about three years.
+I have a MSc in Digital Media Design in the University of Edinburgh.
+Meanwhile, I've also volunteered and completed design projects for several non-profit organizations, including WWF.
+Below is some of my work.
 templateEngineOverride: njk,md
 eleventyNavigation:
   key: works.